moffa13/EngineDyno/README.md

 - drivetrain loss
 - rolling resistance

-The program is designed to retrieve data based on **VCDS logs**, but can be adjusted to read other CSV files.
+The program is designed to retrieve data based on **CSV logs**, such as VCDS, Dragy, ...

 At the end, you will see a dyno graph including **torque** and **power**.

+There is also a feature to compare runs between each other

 ---

 ## Requirements

+For this to work, the logs should contain at least a time stamp and vehicule RPM or speed.

-For this to work, you need to modify your ECU map to create a custom log channel that includes both **RPM** and **vehicle speed**.
+On EDC15 ecu, you need to modify your ECU map to create a custom log channel that includes both **RPM** and **vehicle speed** if you don't have gear ratios.

-📖 A tutorial can be found here:
+📖 A tutorial for EDC15 can be found here:
 [https://www.ecuconnections.com/forum/viewtopic.php?f=6&t=23324](https://www.ecuconnections.com/forum/viewtopic.php?f=6&t=23324)

 Log data on a **flat road**, record: